redis/ioredis/README.md

   console.log(result);
 });

-// or using promise if the last argument isn't a function redis.get('foo').then(function (result) {
+// Or using a promise if the last argument isn't a function redis.get('foo').then(function (result) {
   console.log(result);
 });

-// Arguments to commands are flatten, so the following are same: redis.sadd('set', 1, 3, 5, 7);
+// Arguments to commands are flattened, so the following are the same: redis.sadd('set', 1, 3, 5, 7);
 redis.sadd('set', [1, 3, 5, 7]);
 ```